 A great experience for foodies looking for a fine-dining tour of gourmet Peruvian cuisine.

-The tasting menu changes every 6 months and is currently based around the theme ‘Lima’, show casing ingredients and traditions from the province of Lima and is a nice way to try some of Peru’s best and most interesting ingredients like lucuma, custard apple and native potatoes.
+The tasting menu changes every 6 months and is currently based around the theme ‘Lima of all Bloods’.
+A tribute to the rich history and culture of the city designed to give visitors an insight into Peruvian culture and cuisine.
+It showcases the best of ingredients and traditions from the province of Lima and is a nice way to try some of Lima’s best dishes like ceviche, seafood caucau and suckling pig.

 Best of Peru Travel Recommends:

 - The tasting menu is only served until 14.30 and 21.30 each day so make sure to factor this in when booking.

 - Check out the herb garden in the front of the restaurant.
 It was lovely to see so much space in the heart of the busy San Isidro district dedicated to the herbs and plants that are used in the kitchen.
 We also like dthat they work with lcoal schools and bring groups in once a week to teach them about plants and food.